Japan

 • Overview of Statutory Framework for Accounting and Auditing

-In Japan, general financial reporting requirements, such as the frequency, form, and content of financial statements, are outlined in the Companies Act 2005 (which replaces portions of the Commercial Code 1993) and in the Financial Instruments and Exchange Act (FIEA) 2007.
-The Companies Act regulates the preparation of financial statements of all companies (i.e. stock, general partnership, limited partnership, and limited liability) whereas the FIEA is specific to listed companies and unlisted publicly accountable companies.
+In Japan, general financial reporting requirements, such as the frequency, form, and content of financial statements, are outlined in the Companies Act 2005, which replaces portions of the Commercial Code 1993, and in the Financial Instruments and Exchange Act (FIEA) 2007.
+The Companies Act regulates the preparation of financial statements of all companies (i.e., stock, general partnership, limited partnership, and limited liability), whereas the FIEA is specific to listed companies and unlisted publicly accountable companies.

 In 2001, the Accounting Standards Board of Japan (ASBJ) was formed under the auspices of the Financial Accounting Standards Foundation.
-The ASBJ is responsible for the development and deliberation of private sector accounting standards in Japan.
+The ASBJ is responsible for the development and deliberation of private-sector accounting standards in Japan.
 All standards set by the ASBJ are subject to the endorsement of the Financial Services Agency (FSA).

-IFRS: virtually all listed companies and unlisted companies preparing consolidated financial statements for listing purposes are permitted to use IFRS as designated by the Commissioner of the FSA.
+• IFRS: virtually all listed companies and unlisted companies preparing consolidated financial statements for listing purposes are permitted to use IFRS as designated by the Commissioner of the FSA.

-Japanese GAAP as issued by the ASBJ: historically, most listed companies have used Japanese GAAP.
+• Japanese GAAP as issued by the ASBJ: historically, most listed companies have used Japanese GAAP.

-Japan’s Modified International Standards (JMIS): accounting standards comprising IFRS and the ASBJ modification.
+• Japan’s Modified International Standards (JMIS): accounting standards comprising IFRS and the ASBJ modification.
 JMIS was developed based on IFRS with deletions and modifications determined by the ASBJ.
-Concurrent with issuance of JMIS on 30 June 2015, the ASBJ published modifications relating to amortization of goodwill and recycling of other comprehensive income.
+Concurrent with the issuance of JMIS on 30 June 2015, the ASBJ published modifications relating to amortization of goodwill and recycling of other comprehensive income.
 However, there are no adopters of JMIS as of this report.

-US GAAP: with the permission of the Commissioner of the FSA
+• US GAAP: with the permission of the Commissioner of the FSA.

 • Regulation of Accountancy Profession

 The FSA and the CPAAOB oversee distinct aspects of the audit profession.
-The FSA is responsible for (i) overseeing all of JICPA’s activities; (ii) supporting the standard-setting processes of the Accounting Standards Board of Japan (ASBJ) and the Business Accounting Council (BAC); and (iii) registering audit firms while the CPAAOB has the following three responsibilities: (i) conduct and oversee the quality assurance reviews; (ii) implement the CPA examinations; and (iii) deliberate disciplinary actions against CPAs and audit firms and make necessary recommendations to the FSA.
+The FSA is responsible for (i) overseeing all of JICPA’s activities; (ii) supporting the standard-setting processes of the Accounting Standards Board of Japan (ASBJ) and the Business Accounting Council (BAC); and (iii) registering audit firms while the CPAAOB has the following responsibilities: (i) conduct and oversee the quality assurance reviews; (ii) implement the CPA examinations; and (iii) deliberate disciplinary actions against CPAs and audit firms and make necessary recommendations to the FSA.

-Under the oversight of these bodies, the JICPA is authorized to carry out the following regulatory activities: (i) uphold the professional ethics of members by developing the code of ethics for accountancy profession and promoting compliance with the code; (ii) design and implement measures to improve the quality of services provided by members through organizing seminars and research projects; (iii) research on the theories and the practices of auditing, accounting, and other related fields of professional services in order to promote the implementation of auditing and accounting standards, and to establish auditing and accounting systems; (iv) design and implement quality assurance reviews; (v) support members by providing necessary assistance through consulting with the members and providing materials; (vi) conducting investigative and disciplinary proceedings; (vii) design and implement measures for the education and training of CPAs; and (viii) perform administrative works for the registration of members.
+Under the oversight of these bodies, JICPA is authorized to carry out the following regulatory activities: (i) uphold the professional ethics of members by developing the code of ethics for accountancy profession and promoting compliance with the code; (ii) design and implement measures to improve the quality of services provided by members through organizing seminars and research projects; (iii) research on the theories and the practices of auditing, accounting, and other related fields of professional services in order to promote the implementation of auditing and accounting standards, and to establish auditing and accounting systems; (iv) design and implement quality assurance reviews; (v) support members by providing necessary assistance through consulting with the members and providing materials; (vi) conducting investigative and disciplinary proceedings; (vii) design and implement measures for the education and training of CPAs; and (viii) perform administrative works for the registration of members.

 • Audit Oversight Arrangements

 In Japan, the Certified Public Accountants and Auditing Oversight Board (CPAAOB) serves as an independent audit oversight function of the Financial Services Agency (FSA).
 Both agencies oversee the regulatory activities of the Japanese Institute of Certified Public Accountants (JICPA).
-The Certified Public Accountants Act as amended in 2007 establishes that the CPAAOB may (i) conduct and oversee the quality assurance reviews; (ii) implement the CPA examinations; and (iii) deliberate disciplinary actions against CPAs and audit firms and make necessary recommendations to the FSA while the FSA is overall responsible for (i) overseeing all of JICPA’s activities; (ii) supporting the auditing standard-setting processes of the Business Accounting Council; and (iii) registering audit firms.
+CPAAOB’s authorities are outlined in the Regulation section and the CPAAOB is a member of the International Forum of Independent Audit Regulators.

 • Professional Accountancy Organizations